triplepoint/micropython_build/README.md

 ```
 brew cask install docker
 ```
-Other than that, everything else is handled inside the Docker container which gets build from the `Dockerfile`.
+Other than that, everything else is handled inside the Docker container which gets built from the `Dockerfile`.

 ## Initial Build of the Docker Image
 Given our `Dockerfile`, we want to build a Docker image.
 This image will serve as a template for containers we create afterwards.
 The image will contain a default set of built ports, from a default version of the stock Micropython repository.